 Because our thoughts, unlike our husbands’ behaviour, are completely within our control.

 (3) How can you be your own Valentine – every day?

 Do you need to give yourself permission?
 Does it feel selfish?
-What other beliefs are coming up that you might need to have a look at?
+What other beliefs are coming up that you might want to take a look at?
 Are those beliefs serving you?

 Today, decide to be the (self) lover you seek!